jasminder94/Alexa-Databse-Tool/README.md

 voice-based application which can converse with user is made and it acts as a database search tool which can allter the data on the basis of user input.
-With the advancement in Artificial Intelligence and Machine learning, there is a signicant growth in Natural language processing and that makes our machines really smart and convenient to interact with users .
+With the advancement in Artificial Intelligence and Machine learning, there is a significant growth in Natural language processing and that makes our machines really smart and convenient to interact with users .
 NLP is the cognitive computing component focused on linguistics and language's classification and makes Alexa more easy to understand human spoken words.